JOHNSON COUNTY, Kan. -- The CDC says cases of cryptosporidium are growing across the country.

-"In a pool that is well maintained, crypto will last about 10 days before it does out, and the pool will actually be safe again," Vogelsang said.
+"In a pool that is well maintained, crypto will last about 10 days before it dies out, and the pool will actually be safe again," Vogelsang said.
 "We would have them hyper chlorinate to 20 ppm and have them hold it that way for almost 13 hours."

 Vogelsang said there haven't been any cases in Johnson County this summer, but two years ago, they shut down two HOA pools for cyptosporidium.

 People can also get crypto from animals.
-So if you pet an a animal, especially cattle, wash your hands after.
+So if you pet an animal, especially cattle, wash your hands after.
 The CDC also says to keep kids with with diarrhea home -- and out of childcare.